rhel-labs/learn-katacoda/customize-crypto-policy/step2.md

 <pre class="file">
 Application and Infrastructure Administrators,

-I recently returned from an industry security conference, and at that conference, I learned of some recommended security industry practices that our Applications and services should be using.
-SHA-1 is a weak hashing function and using it can result in a hash collision.
+After my last email recommending 3072 bit public keys, I have received few concerns that some applications would need additional time for migration.

-To continue supporting the applications running on our platform, we want to incrementally remove support for SHA1 hashes, and signatures.
+To continue supporting these applications running on our platform, and to provide more time for these applications to upgrade, my recommendation is to disallow TLS (1.0, and 1.1), and not allow SHA-1 hash usage.

+**NOTE** We should still allow 2048 bit ciphers usage for a certain period of time until all applications can be upgraded to use 3072 bit keys.

 -CSO
 </pre>